-Metallurgical coke is an important part of the iron and steel making process because it provides the carbon and heat required to chemically reduce iron ore in blast furnaces to molten pig iron.
+Metallurgical coke is an important raw material for the iron and steel making industries because it provides the carbon and heat required to chemically reduce iron ore in blast furnaces to molten pig iron.
 The world coke consumption was 357 million tonnes in 2001, which has grown to around 685 million tonnes in 2013.
 However, the rate of increase in demand and production has considerable slowed in the in the last couple of years.

 World coke industry is being dominated primarily by Asia and China in particular.
-Coke production Europe is down for around last 5-6 years due to lack of demand from steel arising out of the subdued economic activity in the Eurozone countries.
-As US coke plants are under environmental pressure, there have been shut down of a few old coke plants in Australia due to a host of reasons.
+Coke production in Europe is down for the last 5-6 years due to lack of demand from steel arising out of the subdued economic activity in the Eurozone.
+US coke plants are under environmental pressure, and a few old coke plants in Australia have been shut down due to a host of reasons.

 India is one of the major importers of met coke, followed by Germany, Japan and Brazil, while Columbia, Poland, and Ukraine are the prime exporters of met coke along with China.

 Fig 2.
 Coke Exports by major exporting countries